ENGYS/HELYX-OS/pages/pages-root-folder/index.md

   image: '/images/HELYX-OS-v231-welcomescreen.png'
   text: 'HELYX-OS was an open-source GUI for OpenFOAM® v4.1 and v1606+, developed by ENGYS, but has been deprecated.
 While HELYX-OS is no longer actively developed, ENGYS continues to offer advanced CFD solutions with HELYX.'
 widget2:
-  title: "Installation"
+  title: "Legacy Installation"
   url: '/installation/'
   image: '/images/installation.png'
-  text: 'After downloading the most recent binary, users can find more information about how to install HELYX-OS on their system to get up and running quickly.                                                                                 '
+  text: 'HELYX-OS is no longer maintained, but you can still install the last available version.
+Follow the instructions to set up HELYX-OS on your system and continue using its features.                                                                                 '
 widget3:
   title: "HELYX"
   url: 'http://engys.com/products/helyx'